publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch24/m__us_usc_t25_s2206.md

             (D) __Rule of construction__

-                Nothing in this paragraph shall be construed to allow the renunciation of an interest that is subject to subsection (a)(2)(D) of this section in favor of more than 1 person.
+                Nothing in this paragraph shall be construed to allow the renunciation of an interest that is subject to subsection (a)(2)(D) in favor of more than 1 person.

         (9) __Consolidation agreements__